| Description | Description | |

 Stomorska

 Our travel agency have organized the cruises with the traditional wooden yacht Silva around the coast and islands of Croatia from the year 1992.
 We have been visiting many inhabitant bays, typical Croatia fisherman’s villages and old historical towns.
+In the years 2010-2019 we also organised naturist cruises on the elegant yacht Vjeko.
+From the 2021 season we also offered the new ‘luxury’ motor yacht San Spirito.

 Travel agency NATUR TRAVEL, s.r.o., Dr. Janského 1045, 252 28 Černošice, Czech republic, ID47550465